awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 Lysandre is secretly a Warlock who stole an enormous amount of gold and ran away from the Caledonian Navy.
 The unidentified naval officer was an investigator who managed to track her down.
 She suspected that the prior adventuring party was sent to apprehend her, and ambushed them first.

 ## How
-She has been using her Warlock abilities to pose as the Death's Shade.
+She has been using her Warlock abilities to pose as the Wailing Reaper.
 Under the guise of investigating this myth, she lured the prior adventuring party out of town and tossed them off a cliff.
 She used a similar ploy to deal with the naval investigator sent to pursue her.

 ## Lysandre's plot
-Since the prior party was killed, she has been posing as the Death's Shade and killing town livestock and local wildlife.
+Since the prior party was killed, she has been posing as the Wailing Reaper and killing town livestock and local wildlife.
 She intends to try to hold a fake ceremony to quiet the spirit, which she hopes will convince the party that no further digging needs to happen.
 If that fails, she will flee to her bookshop which functions as a Lair for a final standoff.

 # Clues
 Here's a list of all the clues that can be found, and which out of who/why/how they help answer.